ESF:MPH_RIOP Operations Management - Course Information

 - Course objectives

-- Annotation The course aims to provide the knowledge necessary for understanding the basics of a process engineering.
+- Annotation The aim of the course is to provide the knowledge necessary for understanding the basics of a process engineering.
 Basic principles and techniques used in operations management are indispensable for understanding the management and planning of manufacturing processes and other logically subsequent operations such as techniques of inventory management and control of subsequent manufacturing processes such as MRP, MRP-II, Drum-Buffer-Rope, Conwip and Lean Manufacturing.
 The principles and workflow will be presented.
-As a part of the subject, material and financial flow in production and business will be presented and tested in reality using a modern ERP system.
-The basics of the methodology used in project management will be revealed particularly taking into consideration ERP implementation projects.
+As a part of the subject a material and financial flow in production and business will be presented and tested in reality using a modern ERP system.
+The basics of methodology used in project management will be revealed particularly taking into consideration ERP implementation projects.
 Basics of Theory of Constraints (TOC) and its use in management processes and project management will be shown using Critical chain methodology.
-Case studies with the use of TOC tools will be presented such as P&Q analysis.
+Case studies with use of TOC tools will be presented such as P&Q analysis.
 As a part of the management tools will be presented a used metrics and its classification.
-These metrics could be used for qualifying and evaluation of operation performance, project successfulness, and efficiency.
-One of the key methods used in the decision-making process will be presented as well related decision-making methods such as a Hurwitz criterion.
+These metrics could be used for qualifying and evaluation of operation performance, project successfulness and efficiency.
+One of the key methods used in decision making process will be presented as well related decision making methods such a Hurwitz criterion.
 Basic principles of business intelligence will be presented in practical and theoretical conditions.
 Principles of fishbone diagram Ishikawa and its connection to Pareto Analysis will be revealed.
-The following chapters of the course deal with Little's law, basics of Linear programming and Yield management methods.
-The main aims of the subject: Understanding the reasons and principles of modern methods and their usage as a nonexpendable tool for operation management (processes); enlargement of optics used in checking, evaluation and solving standard situation and problems, which are indivisible parts of business, distribution and production processes as well as project management; to be able to define problems and pains which have to be solved by customers every day; ability to define and explain essential benefits and bottom lines which could be reached if chosen method is applied and used correctly from the various angles of view; adoption of central relations and function of ERP system; Every student will probably meet these problems in their every day professional practice and the knowledge acquired in this subject will improve their orientation and give them a significant competitive advantage
+The main aims of the subject: Understanding the reasons and principles of modern methods and their usage as a nonexpendable tool for operation management (processes); enlargement of optics used in checking, evaluation and solving standard situation and problems, which are an indivisible parts of business, distribution and production processes as well as project management; to be able to define a problems and pains which have to be solved by customers every day; ability to define and explain basic benefits and bottom lines which could be reached if chosen method is applied and used correctly from the various angles of view; adoption of main relations and function of ERP system; Every student will probably meet these problems in their every day professional practice and the knowledge acquired in this subject will improve their orientation and give them a significant competitive advantage

-- 1.week: Introduction to problems, typical project, and the associated knowledge, used ERP characteristics, basic commands and mastery
+- 1.week: Introduction to a problems, typical project and the associated knowledge, used ERP characteristics, basic commands and mastery

 - 2.week: Theory of constraints, ERP characteristics II, Purchase and payables in ERP